USS Saratoga (CVA-60)

 The Saratoga spent much of her active service years in the Mediterranean, although she also served in the Vietnam War and the Middle East.

-In 1972 the USS Saratoga was ordered to the Gulf of Tonkin to assist in the operations against North Vietnam.[1]
 During her time there, more than 800 missions flew from her deck, and she received a battle star for actions during the war.
-It was at this time that the Saratoga was reclassified as a multi-purpose or CV aircraft carrier.
-In 1973 she returned to her home port of Mayport, Florida.
+At this time, the Saratoga was reclassified as a multi-purpose or CV aircraft carrier.
+In 1973, she returned to her home port of Mayport, Florida.

 During one of these, the Saratoga accidentally fired live missiles at a Turkish vessel.[1]
 The incident resulted in discipline for some crew members after five men were killed on the other ship.

-Asbestos Use on the USS Saratoga
+How Was Asbestos Used on the USS Saratoga?

 Asbestos was primarily used in insulation and fireproofing, especially around pipes that ran throughout the ship and around and in heat-generating machinery, like turbines, engines, and boilers.